-EBITDA for our marketing, supply and logistics segment increased by approximately \$34.5 million during the year ended December 31, 2019 compared to 2018.
-The comparability of our marketing, supply and logistics segment's EBITDA was impacted by a \$26.9 million loss on sale of long-lived assets recorded during the year ended December 31, 2018 related to the sale of our West Coast assets.
+EBITDA for our marketing, supply and logistics segment decreased by approximately \$26 million during the year ended December 31, 2020 compared to 2019.
+Our marketing, supply and logistics segment's revenues decreased by approximately \$696.4 million during the year ended December 31, 2020 compared to 2019, while our costs of product/services sold decreased by approximately \$679.8 million during the year ended December 31, 2020 compared to 2019.